 ASL is comparable in complexity and expressiveness to spoken languages.
 It is not a form of English.
 It has its own distinct grammatical structure, which must be mastered in the same way as the grammar of any other language.
 ASL differs from spoken language in that it is visual rather than auditory and is composed of precise handshapes and movements.

 ASL is not universal.
-Just as hearing people in different countries speak different languages, so do Deaf people around the world sign different languages.
-Deaf people in Mexico use a different sign language from that used in the U.S. because of historical circumstances, contemporary ASL is more like French Sign Language than like British Sign Language.
+Just as hearing people in different countries speak different languages, so do deaf people around the world sign different languages.
+Deaf people in Mexico use a different sign language from that used in the United States.
+Because of historical circumstances, contemporary ASL is more like French Sign Language than like British Sign Language.